 Convert Forest Pack to Chaos Scatter — 3ds Max to Cinema 4D

 Forest Pack is 3ds Max-only.
 Chaos Scatter is its Cinema 4D-native equivalent.
-MAX2C4D bridges the gap — every Forest Pack object in your 3ds Max scene becomes a configured Chaos Scatter object in Cinema 4D, automatically.
+MAX2C4D bridges the gap — every Forest Pack object becomes a configured Chaos Scatter object, automatically.

 Yes, MAX2C4D converts Forest Pack to Chaos Scatter automatically.
 When you export a 3ds Max scene containing Forest Pack Lite or Forest Pro objects, MAX2C4D detects them, reads their full scatter configuration, and rebuilds them as native Chaos Scatter objects when you import into Cinema 4D.
 No manual scatter rebuild required.